GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   - {{I-D.draft-ietf-quic-multipath}}
   - <https://datatracker.ietf.org/doc/html/draft-liu-multipath-quic-04#section-9.1>

-The things server needs to know for state changes *could* maybe be inferred from ack responses but explicit seems better, allowing for a more proactive response under strain?
+(Authors comment: The things server needs to know for state changes *could* maybe be inferred from ack responses but explicit seems better, allowing for a more proactive response under strain?)

 # Frames Carried in Channel Packets